 Chery Creek, the main inflow to Cherry Creek Reservoir, flows from south to north to the Reservoir through a 234,000-acre drainage basin.
-The basin includes various types of land use, including agriculture in the upper basin and higher-density development closer to the Reservoir, as well as permitted discharges to Cherry Creek and its tributaries.
+The basin includes various types of land use, including agriculture in the upper basin and higher-density development closer to the Reservoir, as well as permitted discharges in and around Cherry Creek.
 Cottonwood Creek has the second largest surface water input to Cherry Creek Reservoir with a sub-basin of 9,050 acres, which includes developed land use, and multiple wastewater dischargers.